loretoparisi/netflix_challenge/data/good_predictions/README.txt

 Further details on predictions in this folder:

-TIMESVDPP_QUAL_7.744: This was generated on May 6 at 5:49 pm.
+TIMESVDPP_QUAL_7.749: This was generated on May 7 at 12:14 am.
 TimeSVD++ with frequency-dependent terms and item-dependent bin terms was carried out for 25 iterations with 110 factors and 30 time bins (for item biases and item factors).
 Training was carried out on all of the training data, and